anshitag/memit_commonsense/README.md

 [`script_memit_csk.sh`](script_memit_csk.sh) can be used for running $MEMIT_{CSK}$ on the base finetuned gpt2-xl model for the 20q dataset.
 Similar commands can be used for running experiments for gpt2-large model and PEP 3K dataset.

 It includes commands to first find best hyperparamters for the Edit Validation Set, i.e. *configuration generalization*, followed by evaluation on Edit Set.
-Then command for running evalution on Probe Set, i.e. *semantic generalization*.
+Then command for running evaluation on Probe Set, i.e. *semantic generalization*.

 ## How to Cite